Blackberry vinegar is a beautiful way to preserve a summer bounty of berries!

 I’ve been on a vinegar making roll lately!
-I’ve made other stuff too, which I’m sure to post about, but the vinegars turn out so pretty I can’t help but want to share them!
+Infused vinegars turn out so pretty that I can’t help but want to share them!

-You can also process pints of infused vinegars in a water bath canner for 10 minutes, to extend the shelf life to at least a year.
+- Or, process in a water bath canner for 10 minutes, to extend shelf life to one year.

 Blackberry Vinegar Fruit Dip